axiomhq/axiom-lambda-extension/README.md

 ## Terraform Example

-You can also use terraform to hook up your lambda with axiom lambda layer using the following:
+You can also use Terraform to hook up your Lambda with Axiom Lambda layer in two different ways:

-1. plain terraform code
+1. Using plain Terraform code:
 ```tf
 resource "aws_lambda_function" "test_lambda" {
   filename      = "lambda_function_payload.zip"